mahmoodlab/HEST/README.md

 ## Updates

+- **23.09.24**: 121 new samples released, including 27 Xenium and 7 Visium HD!
+We also make the aligned Xenium transcripts + the aligned DAPI segmented cells/nuclei public.

 - **30.08.24**: HEST-Benchmark results updated.
 Includes H-Optimus-0, Virchow 2, Virchow, and GigaPath.
 New COAD task based on 4 Xenium samples.
 HuggingFace bench data have been updated.

 - **28.08.24**: New set of helpers for batch effect visualization and correction.
 Tutorial [here](https://github.com/mahmoodlab/HEST/blob/main/tutorials/5-Batch-effect-visualization.ipynb).

-## Download/Query HEST-1k (743GB)
+## Download/Query HEST-1k (>1TB)

 To download/query HEST-1k, follow the tutorial [1-Downloading-HEST-1k.ipynb](https://github.com/mahmoodlab/HEST/blob/main/tutorials/1-Downloading-HEST-1k.ipynb) or follow instructions on [Hugging Face](https://huggingface.co/datasets/MahmoodLab/hest).

-**NOTE:** The entire dataset weighs 743 GB but you can easily download a subset by querying per id, organ, species...
+**NOTE:** The entire dataset weighs more than 1TB but you can easily download a subset by querying per id, organ, species...

 ## HEST-Library installation